-IMPORTANT: Diesel is an emergency fuel ONLY.
-If diesel must be used, the fuel selector switch should be in the Heavy Fuel position.
+IMPORTANT: Diesel fuel should be used as an emergency fuel ONLY.
+If diesel fuel must be used, the fuel selector switch should be in the Heavy Fuel position.
+Refer to Emergency Fuel on p.
+13 and De-Carboning Procedure on p.
+35.